 Finally, prescribed burns are used to maintain particular ecosystem types such as prairie and oak savanna which have evolved as a result of this natural disturbance.

 Our efforts are focused on sites containing or buffering the best remnants of biological diversity and ecological integrity in its preserve system.
 Many of these sites are recognized by the State as having the best examples of prairie, forest, savanna, barrens, and wetland ecosystems remaining in Illinois, and have been dedicated State Nature Preserves.

 Additional areas are managed for specific natural resource purposes, such as flood control at Sauk Trail Reservoir

 or recreational fishing and wildlife habitat at Monee Reservoir

-We currently own and/or manage approximately 22,000 acres of land, and about 7,000 acres (30%) are under some form of active maintenance or restoration.
+We currently own and/or manage more than 21,000 acres of land, and about 7,000 acres (30%) are under some form of active maintenance or restoration.
 These areas include:

 - Braidwood Dunes and Savanna Nature Preserve, Braidwood

 - Thorn Creek Woods Nature Preserve, Park Forest

 - Hickory Creek Preserve - Hickory Creek Barrens, New Lenox